 The route is very scenic with water normally present through Oak Creek.

 It's a long route.
 Make sure to bring lots of water.
 Once you leave the canyon, the route is dry.

-Once out of the canyon, head up the backside of the mountain aiming for the crag in the photo.
+Once out of the canyon, head up the backside of the mountain aiming for the crag seen in the photo below.

 Descend the crag and head NE.
-Soon the red-tip summit comes into view.
+Soon the red-tipped summit comes into view.